 Bay of Quinte Sea Doo Tour: Kingston Services…

 At Kingston, we turn into the Portsmouth Olympic Marina for fuel and food.
 It’s right beside the now closed Kingston Penitentiary, whose high walls tower over the shoreline.
-If you want to take some time out to visit downtown Kingston, transient docking (but not fuel) is available at Confederation Basin Marina on the south side of the Kingston Waterfront Hotel (turn starboard before the Martello Tower).
+If you want to take some time out to visit downtown Kingston, transient docking (but not fuel) is available at Confederation Basin Marina.
+It’s located on the south side of the Kingston Waterfront Hotel (turn starboard before the Martello Tower).
 From there, you can join other recreational boaters to stroll downtown and grab lunch from a street vendor at Confederation Park (on the north side of the hotel).
 Note: Several times during the summer, Portsmouth Olympic Marina hosts Cork sailing races and can be crowded.
-Alternate marinas with fuel for Sea Doo riders are Rideau Marina, located not far up the entrance to the Rideau Canal north of Confederation Park and just past the first bridge, or Collins Bay Marina, located west of Kingston on the east shore near the top of the bay (turn north opposite Brother Islands).
+Alternate marinas with fuel for Sea Doo riders are Rideau Marina.
+It’s located not far up the entrance to the Rideau Canal north of Confederation Park and just past the first bridge.
+Another option is Collins Bay Marina, located west of Kingston on the east shore near the top of the bay (turn north opposite Brother Islands).

 Bay of Quinte Sea Doo Tour: Return Ride…

-For our return Sea Doo ride, we hug the shore of Amherst Island and then Prince Edward Islands, and do our final fill up at Picton Municipal Marina, before backtracking our way to Trenton.
+For our return Sea Doo ride, we hug the shore of Amherst Island and then Prince Edward Islands.
+We do our final fill up at Picton Municipal Marina, before backtracking our way to Trenton.

 Bay of Quinte Sea Doo Tour: Trenton to Kingston Ride Map…

 View Trenton to Kingston in a larger map